In this post, you will see tips on how to stay warm in winter.

 The sun’s UV rays are stronger, so wearing sunglasses is a good idea.

-Obviously, if you are going to a Ski place for a break, wearing sunnies or goggles is a must!
+Obviously, if you are going to a Skiing place for a break, wearing sunnies or goggles is a must!

 4. Drink Lots

-Make a pot of tea and keep nice and toasty in front of the fire (or heater) while working or relaxing (a hot water bottle can help too).
+Make a pot of tea and keep nice and toasty in front of the fireplace (or heater) while working or relaxing (a hot water bottle can help too).

-I really like to have a hot Greek cacao when it is cold, it really helps me to stay warm and feel cosy, even if I am outside in the town or travelling.
+I really like to have hot tea when it is cold, as it really helps me to stay warm and feel cozy, even if I am outside in the town or traveling.

 5. Move Your Body

 If you are outside, try to keep moving, this will help you to keep your body warm.

 Take the dog for a walk, walk to the shop for groceries, play with the kids or have a snowball fight with friends.